How to plan and execute Jenkins upgrades safely, including in-place, blue-green, and phased paths …

 "$TEMPLATE_FILE" > "$OUTPUT_FILE"

-The NGINX documentation recommends adjusting worker processes based on available CPU cores, which this script automates perfectly.
-I’ve found that keeping templates and scripts in the same repository ensures they stay synchronized during updates.
+Adjusting worker processes based on available CPU cores is a common tuning practice, which this script automates perfectly.
+Keeping templates and scripts in the same repository ensures they stay synchronized during updates.

 As your automation needs grow, you’ll need more sophisticated data processing capabilities.
-After building dozens of automation scripts, I’ve developed several patterns for handling complex data using advanced Bash scripting techniques for automation.
+Several patterns help with handling complex data using advanced Bash scripting techniques for automation.

 Working with JSON in Bash

-For modern APIs that return JSON, I use this pattern:
+For modern APIs that return JSON, this pattern works well:

 #!/bin/bash